 Hotel luminaries who have held the reins of the HSMA presidency include Maggie Garcia, Leny Fabul, Ofri Canlas, the late Chiqui Recio-Ang, Lyn Tamparong, Gami Holazo, Roberto Laygo, and Marita Marcos.
 Rose H. Libongco is the longest serving president of the HSMA as she was elected for multiple terms from 1982 until 2010 during some of the industry’s most turbulent times, politically and environmentally.

-It was during the presidency of Margarita F. Munsayac, current HSMA Chair, when the Virtus Awards was launched to recognize excellence among sales and marketing practitioners in the hotels and resorts industry.
+It was during the presidency of Margarita F. Munsayac, current HSMA Chair, when the Virtus Awards was launched to recognize excellence among sales and marketing practitioners in the hotel and resort industry.

 Under its current President, Christine Ann U. Ibarreta, the HSMA continues to be in the forefront of helping the Department of Tourism change the way of doing business in the country’s tourism industry.

 HSMA was an active stakeholder in the 6-month rehabilitation of Boracay in 2018 as foreign arrivals continued to fill up other resort destinations in the country.
 Its member properties were home to athletes participating in the 2019 Southeast Asian Games held in the Philippines.
-This year, the HSMA finds itself in unchartered territory with the coronavirus pandemic that significantly impacted tourism activities globally.
-But HSMA continues to carry on with member properties tapped by the government to serve as institutional isolation centers.
+In 2020, the HSMA found itself in unchartered territory with the coronavirus pandemic that significantly impacted tourism activities globally.
+But HSMA carried on with member properties tapped by the government to serve as institutional isolation centers.
 HSMA also lobbied for the approval of the PhP10 Billion credit facility for micro and small tourism stakeholders under the Bayanihan to Recover as One bill.